Meeting room readiness

 The faster benchmarks grow, the faster your rooms gain context.

-At 100 community scans, equipment benchmarks unlock.
-At 500, percentile rankings appear.
+At 100 community scans, score statistics unlock.
+At 500, equipment rankings appear.
 The sooner you contribute, the sooner your rooms have context.

 The first 1,000 scans define what "good" looks like.
 Your rooms help set the baseline everyone compares against.